tburnett/light_curves/README.md

 # The `light_curve` package
-> Code for generating fermi-LAT light curves
+> Code for generating fermi-LAT light curves <a href='document'>https://tburnett.github.io/light_curves/</a>

 ## Background

 This package has code that is being adapted to the [nbdev](https://nbdev.fast.ai/) environment from [github package lat-timing](https://github.com/tburnett/lat-timing) to manage light curves of Fermi-LAT sources.

-An At the same time, I've ported some code from  my [jupydoc](https://github.com/tburnett/jupydoc) documention package to allow enhanced documentation combining Markdown and code.
+And at the same time, I've ported some code from  my [jupydoc](https://github.com/tburnett/jupydoc) documention package to allow enhanced documentation combining Markdown and code.
+This is demonstrated below.

-## Install
+## Installation
 After cloning, in its folder run the command
 `pip install -e .`